Bmack1915/Oasis-Hotel/README.md

 ## 🛠️ Technologies Used

 - **React**: A JavaScript library for building user interfaces.
+- **Supabase**: Backend relation database managed in Supabase, with Row Level Policies for security, link tables, authentication, image storage and more.
 - **React Hook Form**: Performant, flexible and extensible forms with easy-to-use validation
 - **React Query**: For managing remote state coming from Supabase, allowing smooth and dynamic management of state through mutation and fetch functions.
 - **React Router**: For page navigation, routing and shareable URL's.